intel/MLSL/README.md

 ## Migration to oneCCL ##

-Intel® MLSL is no longer supported, no new releases are available, please switch to the new API introduced in Intel® oneAPI Collective Communications Library (oneCCL) http://github.com/intel/oneccl.
+Intel® MLSL is no longer supported, no new releases are available.
+Please switch to the new API introduced in [Intel® oneAPI Collective Communications Library (oneCCL)](http://github.com/intel/oneccl)
-There are some examples that can help you get started with oneCCL, simply try to perform following:
+There are some examples that can help you get started with oneCCL, simply try to perform the following:

 ```
 $ cd ./mlsl_to_ccl
 $ . ${MLSL_ROOT}/intel64/bin/mlslvars.sh